Chart Color Schemes

 Health performance in East Gosford is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-The most prevalent conditions are arthritis (10.2%) and mental health issues (9.7%), with 63.4% reporting no medical ailments, slightly lower than Greater Sydney's 64.8%.
-East Gosford has a higher proportion of seniors aged 65 and over at 25.7% (1,230 people), compared to Greater Sydney's 24.5%.
-Health outcomes among seniors largely align with the general population's health profile.
+The most prevalent medical conditions are arthritis (10.2%) and mental health issues (9.7%), with 63.4% of residents reporting no medical ailments, compared to 64.8% in Greater Sydney.
+Residents aged 65 and over comprise 25.7% (1,270 people) of the population, higher than Greater Sydney's 24.5%.
+Senior health outcomes align with the general population's profile.

 Frequently Asked Questions - Health